At the end of the school holidays we went away on a camping trip with a rather large group of friends………..about 70 of us I think.

 I guess what I am really trying to get at is don’t get bogged down in the amazing lives other people portray in public.
 You never really know what’s going on in the background, either how hard or boring their life is or what amazing things they might be achieving in life that they choose not to share out loud like me.

 We’re all human.
 We were all different from the moment we were conceived.
 Everybody thinks differently as well as looks different.
-I’m learning, over time, to give myself a break and accept that.
+I’m trying, over time, to give myself a break and accept that.
 That trying to compare yourself to others rarely gets you anywhere.
 To live in my own skin and my own head as me and no-one else.

 I’ll continue to have a love hate relationship with social media I’m sure but I’m trying to remember that what we see is rarely the full story.